 The Bodhisatta was once a king’s state horse.
-His grooms regularly bathed him in the Ganges, River and while there a donkey saw him and fell in love so deeply that she stopped eating and drinking and became very thin and ill.
+His grooms regularly bathed him in the Ganges River, and while there a donkey saw him and fell in love so deeply that she stopped eating and drinking and became very thin and ill.
 Her son asked what was the matter.
 At first she was too embarrassed to admit it, but eventually told him about her infatuation.
 Her son promised to bring them together.

 The next time the Bodhisatta went out to bathe, the son approached him to explain about his mother and asked him to meet her so her health would be restored.
 He agreed and told the son to have his mother wait for him along the river bank and he would join her after he finished bathing.
-She went to the meeting place and when the Bodhisatta approached and began to sniff her she decided she did not want to appear cheap and easy by letting him have his way with her right away.
+She went to the meeting place, and when the Bodhisatta approached and began to sniff her she decided she did not want to appear cheap and easy by letting him have his way with her too quickly.
 So to make it appear she was giving in to him reluctantly, she kicked the Bodhisatta in the jaw and ran away.
 The kick broke his jaw and injured him severely, so instead of pursuing her, he just left.
-The donkey felt terrible and lied down in grief.
+The donkey felt terrible and lay down in grief.
 When her son came and asked why she did that, she explained that it is feminine nature.

 In the Lifetime of the Buddha